CaraMcAvinchey/stem-and-leaf-blog/README.md

 ### Navigation
 - The users will have a choice of home, login/logout & register when visiting the site.
+- There is a subtle hover state on each of the navigation items for better user experience.
 - For mobile devices, the navigation toggles to a hamburger menu.

 ### Plant List
 - The users will have a list of posts with a title, excerpt and summary card of care required for each plant.
+- The image and title is linked, so users may click on either and be taken to the plant detail page.
+- There is a hover state on the title to show the user they can click on the post.
 - This summary card is later repeated in each plant detail post for continuity across the site.

 <img width="276" alt="image" src="https://user-images.githubusercontent.com/97494262/210070669-031252b8-33af-4c74-9efe-17c2b4278235.png">